uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1F.
 Developer

-Definition: "An individual, organization, or group of individuals or organizations responsible for [the] creation, realization, [and/or] manufacture" of the platform edition (Lee et al. 2024; IFLA 2009)
+Definition: "An individual, organization, or group of individuals or organizations responsible for [the] creation, realization, [and/or] manufacture" of the platform edition (Lee et al., "VGMS 4.2," 2024; IFLA 2009)

 Use information available on MobyGames, Wikipedia, Steam, fansites, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer(s).